juhum/web-app-kurs/README.md

 To get started with this project using Gitpod, follow these steps:

-1. Click on the following link to open the project in Gitpod:
+1. Click on the following button to open the project in Gitpod:

    [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/juhum/web-app-kurs)